hemanta212/Nepali-news-portal-kbd/README.md

 Your postgres database url wil be "postgresql://localhost/name_of_database"

-Insert this database url in the secrets_template.json file in place of SQLALCHEMY_DATABASE_URI value Also fill in your details and RENAME the file to secrets.json
+Delete the secrets.json file if present in your folder.

+Now set an environment variable named DATABASE_URL, EMAIL, and EMAIL_PASSWORD

+In linux:

+      export DATABASE_URL='postgresql://localhost/name_of_database'
+      export EMAIL='your_email@something.com'
+      export EMAIL_PASSWORD='your password'

 Make sure PosgresProduction is imported in manage.py and flask_final/__init__.py files.